CBB752Spring2017/CBB752Spring2017.github.io/index.md

 **Pipeline:** Look at various functional prediction programs and process Carl’s variants in the provided VCF file.
 How much agreement is observed between the different scores?

 #### Part 2: Personal genomes and personalized medicine (CRISPR):

+**-1.
+Identifying off target CRISPR sites**

+**Writing:** Explain the risk of off target mutations due to CRISPR.
+What factors determine the likelihood of a CRISPR guide RNA cutting at an off target site?

+**Coding:** Propose a tool that identifies off target CRISPR sites given a genome and guide RNA sequence.

+**Pipeline:** Using two off target site prediction programs look at the predicted off target sites and compare to empirical observations in this [paper](<https://genomebiology.biomedcentral.com/articles/10.1186/s13059-016-1012-2>).

+**-2.
+CRISPR and personal genomics: The impact of SNPs on sgRNA sets and off target mutations.**

--1.
-Read this [paper](<http://palgrave.nature.com/nbt/journal/v34/n2/full/nbt.3437.html>) and other papers about the design of guide RNAs.
+**Writing:** How might SNPs in Carl's genome impact the use of CRISPR as a treatment?
+Read this [paper](<http://palgrave.nature.com/nbt/journal/v34/n2/full/nbt.3437.html>) about the design of guide RNAs.
 Discuss how individual SNPs would impact the off-target effects in the presence of the SNP.

--2.
-Propose a tool that identifies off target CRISPR sites given a genome and guide RNA sequence.

--3.
-Propose a tool that finds PAM sites in the human reference genome as well as Carl’s genome and compares the similarity of the two sets.
+**Coding:** Propose a tool that finds PAM sites in the human reference genome as well as Carl’s genome and compares the similarity of the two sets.

+**Pipeline:** Calculate the sgRNA libraries for the reference genome and Carl's genome.
+How different are these two sets?
+See this [paper](<http://www.nature.com/nbt/journal/vaop/ncurrent/full/nbt.3804.html?WT.feed_name=subjects_genetics>).

+**-3 Analysis of CRISPR-targeted deaminases.
+See this [paper](< http://www.nature.com/nature/journal/v533/n7603/abs/nature17946.html>) for background.**

+**Writing:** What benefits do CRISPR-targeted deaminases have over CRISPR approaches that rely on double stranded breaks?

--4.
-Propose a tool that determines the usefulness of CRISPR-targeted deaminases.
-See this [paper](< http://www.nature.com/nature/journal/v533/n7603/abs/nature17946.html>) for background.
-How many disease associated SNPs could this technology edit?
+**Coding:** Propose a tool that creates sgRNAs for CRISPR-targeted deaminases.
+How many of Carl's SNPs could be changed?
+How many nonsynonymous protein coding changes in Carl's genome could be reverted?

+**Pipeline:** How many disease associated SNPs could CRISPR-targeted deaminases edit?

 #### Part 3: Network analysis of personal genomes:

--1.
+**-1.
 Propose a tool that calculates the degree centrality and betweenness centrality of proteins containing and not containing SNPs in Carl’s genome using a PPI file.
-PPI data can be downloaded from DIP, BIND, MIPS, MINT, and InAct databases.
+PPI data can be downloaded from DIP, BIND, MIPS, MINT, and InAct databases.**

 #### Part 4: Structure Analysis

--1.
+**-1.
 Similar to Assignment 3, but look at structure of mutant type of 3VKO.
 Look at mutations at location 19: F19Y, F19I, F19L, and compare to the wild type.
-Perform side chain rotations for these mutant residue at location 19 and calculate the lowest energy conformation for each.
+Perform side chain rotations for these mutant residue at location 19 and calculate the lowest energy conformation for each.**

--2.
+**-2.
 Similar to Assignment 3, but look at structure of mutant type of 3VKO.
 Look at mutations at location 35: I35L, I35F, I35V, and compare to the wild type.
-Perform side chain rotations for these mutant residue at location 35 and calculate the lowest energy conformation for each.
+Perform side chain rotations for these mutant residue at location 35 and calculate the lowest energy conformation for each.**